× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 Baking with insects: Chelsea Margaux is sharing her recipes for cricket cookies, cricket banana loaf, and cricket icing.
 More →

-More on Crickets Food Producer
+More on Food Producer Crickets

 There's money to be made with edible insects